mattischrome/console-blog/content/posts/understated-classics-32/index.md

 ---
 category: Understated Classics
-pubDate: '2015-10-31T00:00:00Z'
-tags:
-- Understated Classics
-- Liars
-- Music
-- Fifteen
+date: '2015-10-31'
+slug: understated-classics-32

+tags: ["Understated Classics", "Liars", "Music", "Fifteen"]
 title: 'Understated Classics #32: They Were Wrong So We Drowned by Liars'
-slug: understated-classics-32
 ---
 As it is Halloween, I'm writing about a spooky understated classic.
 Liars' second album "They Were Wrong, So We Drowned" is a concept album about witches.
 It was the first of their albums that I owned having heard their name mentioned among those in the New York Post-punk revival scene at the start of the 00s.